Descendants meet in Mexico on 500th anniversary of conquest

 Cortés regrouped and conquered the city by 1521.

+But Acosta said the conquerors should be judged by the standards of their day, even if modern standards condemn their massacres and brutality.

+"It's not that there were good people and bad people," he said.
+"It's that that's the way things were done."

-In March, Mexican President Andrés Manuel López Obrador, asked Spain for an apology for the Conquest, in which millions of indigenous people died from violence and disease.
+In March, López Obrador, asked Spain for an apology for the Conquest, in which millions of indigenous people died from violence and disease.

-Spanish Foreign Minister Josep Borrell said Spain "will not issue these apologies that have been requested."
+Spanish Foreign Minister Josep Borrell said Spain "will not issue these apologies that have been requested," and it seemed the case was closed until López Obrador raised it again Friday.

+"It's no insult," López Obrador said.
+"On the contrary, we reconcile and apologize for the injustices of other times so that, reconciled, we look ahead toward the future as the brothers we are."